 What Time Zone is Panama City Beach Florida?

-Panama City Beach is in the Central Time Zone, however it is in the very most eastern part of the time zone.
-If you drive a few minutes east, you will be in the Eastern Time Zone.
+Panama City Beach (and all of Bay County) is in the Central Time Zone.
+However, it is in the very most eastern part of the time zone.
+So, if you drive a few minutes east, you will be in the Eastern Time Zone.

 While Panama City Beach is in the same time zone as Sioux Falls, Oklahoma City, and all of Texas (the central time zone), the sunset and sunrise are closer to that of Atlanta and New York which are in the EST.